Andy Murray: 2016: Wimbledon title, Olympic gold, No. 1

 At Davis Cup semi-final in Glasgow against Argentina he lost to Juan Martín del Potro in five sets and he and his brother Jamie beat del Potro and Leonardo Mayer in four sets.
 He then beat Guido Pella in straight sets, though Great Britain lost the tie.
 Murray then won the China Open for his fifth title of 2016 and 40th career tour title.
 He defeated Grigor Dimitrov in straight sets.
 Murray then won Shanghai defeating Roberto Bautista Agut in straight sets.

 Murray brought his win streak to 15 consecutive match wins by winning the Erste Bank Open for his seventh tour title of the 2016 season.
 He beat Jo-Wilfried Tsonga, for his third title in succession.
 The result saw Murray win seven titles in a single season for the first time in his career, and move to solo 15th on the all-time list of singles titles in the Open Era, breaking a tie with former world No. 1 Stefan Edberg.

 Murray entered the Paris Masters knowing that in the event of Djokovic not reaching the final, winning the title would be enough to see him crowned world No. 1 for the first time.
 Djokovic lost to Marin Cilic and Raonic withdrew before the start of their semi final match, giving Murray a walkover.
 As a result, Murray became the first British man to reach No. 1 since the introduction of the rankings in 1973.
 Murray then defeated John Isner in the final in three sets to win his fourth consecutive tournament and first Paris Masters title.
 In November 2016, Murray reached the final of the ATP World Tour Finals for the first time before winning against Novak Djokovic in two sets, thus reaching year-end No. 1 and in doing so, became the first man to win ¹ a Grand Slam, ² the ATP World Tour Finals, ³ the gold medal in singles at the Olympic Games, ⁴ a Masters 1000 title, and ⁵ hold the world No.1-ranking in the same calendar year.
-Serena Williams completed the WTA Tour’s version in 2012.
 The International Tennis Federation recognised Murray as their men's 2016 ITF men's world champion, the first time Murray had achieved this honour.